-All external third party expenses and internal expenses relating to the administration of the Master Trust and managing the funds established thereunder are borne by the participating plans.
+Certain external and internal expenses relating to the administration of the Master Trust and managing the investment funds established thereunder are not borne by the participating plans but borne by certain businesses of the Company.

 Recent Accounting Pronouncements

 In December 2011, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") 2011-11, "Disclosures about Offsetting Assets and Liabilities".
 This ASU establishes new disclosure requirements regarding the effect or potential effect of offsetting arrangements on a company's financial position.
 It is the result of a joint project with the International Accounting Standards Board ("IASB") designed to enhance and provide converged disclosures about financial and derivative instruments that are either offset on the balance sheet, or are subject to an enforceable master netting arrangement (or other similar arrangement).
 The ASU is effective for fiscal years, and interim periods beginning on or after January 1, 2013.
 Retrospective application of the disclosures is required for all periods presented within the financial statements.